How to plan the perfect San Juan Islands Elopement

 The islands are all a little different from each other, but there is no shortage of things to do + romantic get aways to have, making it a perfect place to elope.
 Especially if you are looking for the vibe of your wedding to be low-key, relaxed, adventurous and quiet.

 The top two Islands we recommend for your elopement day are San Juan Island and Orcas Island.
+We suggest these two mainly because there is so much to do one them and accommodations.
+The other islands are definitely options to consider or take a day trip to during your stay on one of the bigger islands.
 In this blog we will tell you everything you need to know about eloping here or planning a small wedding.

 Before we dive into these two places separately….